Review: Motorola Edge Plus is a 5G premium phone worth your consideration

 Want a screen with a higher refresh rate than 90Hz?
 Check out the 120Hz displays on the Galaxy S20 Plus or OnePlus 8 Pro ($999 at OnePlus).
 Want something that costs less than the $1,000 Motorola Edge Plus?
 Check out the $900 OnePlus 8 Pro (again) or the LG V60.
 Craving a camera that can shoot video at a higher resolution than 6K?
 Consider the V60 once more or any of the Galaxy S20 phones that can record 8K video.
 All of these phones are viable options because each offers its own mix of features, and some will appeal to you more than others.

 After a week with the Motorola Edge Plus, I found it to be so much more than its spec list.
 The phone is absolutely charming -- it takes good photos (just not the best), has a promising long battery life (though final results from testing aren't in yet) and has a striking design.
-If you're a Verizon customer I fully recommend it when it goes on sale in May.
+If you're a Verizon customer it's worth considering when it goes on sale in May.
 If you're not, there are plenty of other options to choose from including a scaled-down version of the phone called the Motorola Edge, which will be sold unlocked starting this summer.

 Motorola Edge Plus' wraparound display